Food Safety Program

 āāCalifornia Food Retailers-Limiting the Sale of Raw Oysters Harvested from the Gulf of Mexico California Code of Regulations (CCR) Title 17, Sections 13675 and 13676āā

 V. vulnificus bacteria are naturally present in marine environments.
-But, the bacteria are at some of their highest levels in Gulf Coast waters and oysters, especially during the warm summer months.
+But the bacteria are at some of their highest levels in Gulf Coast waters and oysters, especially during the warm summer months.ā

-Since 1983, there have been 83 illnesses resulting in 50 deaths reported in California that have been associated with the consumption of raw oysters containing V. vulnificus.
+From 1983 to 2011, there were 83 illnesses resulting in 50 deaths reported in California that were associated with the consumption of raw oysters containing V. vulnificus.
 Persons with certain chronic diseases, especially those associated with liver disease are at high-risk.
-Nationally, over 50 percent of high-risk individuals who become ill, die.
+Many people with Vibrio vulnificus infection may need intensive care or limb amputation.
+Nationally, about 1 in 5 people wiāth this infection die, sometimes within a day or two of becoming ill.ā

-The California Department of Public Health, Food and Drug Branch has amended CCR, Title 17, Section 13675 to prevent V. vulnificus illnesses and deaths associated with the consumption of raw Gulf oysters.
-The most significant revision restricts the sale of raw oysters harvested from the Gulf of Mexico during April 1 through October 31, unless the oysters are treated with a scientifically validated process to reduce the level of V. vulnificus to less than 30 MPN/g.
-Raw Gulf oysters received during April through October that have not been processed to reduce the level of V. vulnificus to less than 30 MPN/g are considered adulterated.
+CCR, Title 17, Section 13675 aims to prevent V. vulnificus illnesses and deaths associated with the consumption of raw Gulf oysters.
+The most significant portion restricts the sale of raw oysters harvested from the Gulf of Mexico during April 1 through October 31, unless the oysters are treated with a scientifically validated process to reduce the level of V. vulnificus to less than 30 MPN/g.
+Raw Gulf oysters received during April through October that have not been processed to reduce the level of V. vulnificus to less than 30 MPN/g are considered adulterated.ā

 Additional Requirements of Title 17, Section 13675 Requires Retailers to: